HLTH 350/3.0 Topics in Global Health

 - Critically discuss the issues and challenges associated with a range of global health topics at various levels.

-ELOs in HLTH 350 will focus on student engagement outside of the classroom, including a series of visits to organizations and/or museums to proposed locations in Paris France and Berlin Germany.
+Virtual ELOs in HLTH 350 will focus on student engagement outside of the traditional classroom, including an international guest panel of global health scholars and researchers.
 Applying classroom theory to practical experience provides students with transferable and critical thinking skills situating them for future study or professional careers.